 “Cheryl encouraged students to reach their full potential by challenging them with examples from her own academic and professional experience.
 She offered them an inspiring and attainable model of someone who has ‘made it’…”

 “I have heard nothing but good reports from every person who attended.
 Thank you so much for giving yourself to our people.”

-To explore Cheryl speaking at your event, please click the link below to submit the online inquiry form.
+To explore Cheryl speaking at your event, please click the link below to send us an email.

 Cheryl is the host of the weekly radio broadcast Excellent Living.
 Each program is designed to enrich, empower, enlighten and encourage listeners with practical and relevant principles for making wise choices and living with purpose.